American Legion v. American Humanist Association

 Share this Case

-The American Legion is represented by First Liberty Institute of Plano, Texas and the Jones Day law firm.
-In April 2016, Becket filed a friend-of-the-court brief with Sidley Austin LLP defending the cross memorial, stating, “the Memorial does not violate the Establishment Clause because it bears none of the historical hallmarks of an establishment of religion.”
-But in October 2017, the U.S. Court of Appeals at the Fourth Circuit ruled against the memorial using the notorious Lemon test, a malleable three-part legal test that has been criticized harshly by many Supreme Court justices.
-The American Legion is now appealing to the Supreme Court.
-In July 2018, Becket filed a friend-of-the-court brief urging the Supreme Court to reverse the Fourth Circuit’s decision and scrap the Lemon test in favor of an approach that returns the Establishment Clause to its historical meaning.
-In November 2018, the Supreme Court agreed to hear the case.
+In April 2016, Becket filed a friend-of-the-court brief with Sidley Austin LLP at the U.S. Court of Appeals at the Fourth Circuit defending the memorial, stating it “does not violate the Establishment Clause because it bears none of the historical hallmarks of an establishment of religion.”
+But in October 2017, the Fourth Circuit ruled against the memorial using the notorious Lemon test, a malleable three-part legal test that has been criticized harshly by many Supreme Court justices.
+The American Legion, represented by First Liberty Institute of Plano, Texas, and the Jones Day law firm, appealed to the Supreme Court.

 Defending religion in the public square at the Supreme Court

 In December 2018, Becket, represented by Stanford law professor and former Tenth Circuit Judge Michael W. McConnell, filed a friend-of-the-court brief urging the Supreme Court to reverse the Fourth Circuit’s decision and scrap the Lemon test in favor of an approach that returns the Establishment Clause to its historical meaning.
 Oral arguments took place on February 27, 2019.
 During oral argument, Chief Justice Roberts raised the argument Becket had urged in brief suggesting that a historical approach offers a clear way for resolving disputes about religious symbols in the public square.